ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 ![](./media/devcs-project-create-git-repo03.PNG)

 ## Create Development Environment Machine
 This is an optional step.
-We recomend a linux development machine, but you cab use Windows too.
+We recomend a linux development machine, but you can use Windows too.
 Check that you have installed next development resources and applications:

 - IDE software